PaulNowak36/Kritical-Hit/Documents/Technical/Technical_Specs.md

 ### 1.2 Project Presentation

-Kritical Hit is a Desktop Application and Game Development assistant tool that will provide frameworks for Combat Design systems focused on RPG games.
-Indeed, they will contain customizable settings to alter RPG assets and create various battle templates that can be stored, loaded and modified within the software's database.
+Kritical Hit is a Desktop Application and Game Development assistant tool designed to support the creation of Combat Design systems for RPG games, with a particular emphasis on the mechanics found in Pokémon-style gameplay.

-In addition, a user friendly interface will be implemented to allow a smooth navigation within the app, and a simulation system will be integrated to test a RPG game's behavior with the target Battle Template.
+The application will feature a **user-friendly interface** aimed at providing intuitive navigation across all tools and functionalities.
+Special attention will be given to ensuring accessibility for both novice and experienced developers.
+Users will easily access core modules such as battle simulation, character setup, and rule customization through clearly organized menus and visually guided workflows.

+A key component of the interface will be the **Simulation Menu**, where users can test and visualize the behavior of an RPG game's combat system in real time.
+This simulation environment enables immediate feedback and iterative design, allowing developers to fine-tune their systems effectively.

+Once users are familiar with the simulation tools, they can dive into the **template customization** system.
+Kritical Hit will support the creation, modification, and storage of multiple battle templates.
+These templates include settings for battle rules, character selection, and other RPG assets.
+The internal database will allow templates to be saved, loaded, and shared, making it easy to manage different combat configurations and test scenarios.

+This structure ensures that developers can first explore, test, and refine ideas through the interface and simulation tools, before committing to more advanced template editing.

 ### 1.3 System Overview

-To start with, the software will be a desktop applications to ensure a proper performance due to the expected large amount of data required and its independance on internet speed.
-Due to its proximity to a Game Engine or even a video game, the program will be written in C++ and through the framework QT Creator, specialized in the development of GUI applications.
+The software will be developed as a **desktop application** to guarantee high performance and responsiveness, especially given the significant volume of data involved in RPG combat system design and simulation.
+This local setup ensures smooth functionality without relying on internet speed, which is essential for maintaining consistency during real-time simulations and UI interactions.

+Kritical Hit will be developed using **C++** in combination with the **Qt framework**, leveraging its robust support for graphical user interface (GUI) development. **Qt Creator**, a dedicated IDE for Qt applications, will be used to manage the design and implementation of the interface and underlying logic.

+Qt offers cross-platform capabilities and a comprehensive set of software libraries and APIs tailored for scalable desktop and embedded applications.
+This makes it a strong fit for building an application that is both **modular and maintainable**, while supporting rich UI features and responsive simulation tools essential for Kritical Hit’s goals.

+The choice of C++ and Qt ensures that the application can handle complex data structures and intensive simulation processes, all while delivering a seamless and user-friendly interface experience.

 ## 2. System Architecture